US calls Bahrain, UAE ‘major security partners’

 Bahrain is home to the U.S. Navy’s 5th Fleet, while the UAE’s Jebel Ali port is the busiest port of call for American warships outside of the U.S. Bahrain hosts some 5,000 American troops, while the UAE hosts 3,500, many at Al-Dhafra Air Base.

 Already, the U.S. uses the designation of “major non-NATO ally” to describe its relationship with Kuwait, which hosts the forward command of U.S. Army Central.
 That designation grants a country special financial and military considerations for nations not part of NATO.
+Bahrain also is a non-NATO ally.

 The U.S. military’s Central Command and the Pentagon did not immediately respond to a request for comment.
 The 5th Fleet referred queries to the State Department, which did not immediately respond to a request for comment.